agkayster/sei-project-2/README.md

 ### Linking our latest news to Home page code:

+The code below was one of my contributions to the project.

 ```js
 <Link to={{
   pathname: '/article',//A link to the pathname article, which carries the news from state